SleekView for Ortto: WP-side capture & tracking config as tables

 Bridge audit

-If you bridge a contact form (Gravity, Fluent, etc.) to Ortto, the plugin keeps the mapping in postmeta.
-SleekView pulls every mapping into one screen.
+If you bridge a contact form (Gravity, Fluent, Contact Form 7) to Ortto, the plugin keeps the mapping in postmeta.
+SleekView pulls every mapping into one screen as a sortable table.

 Consent-text governance

-Custom consent strings drift over time.
-SleekView surfaces every override so legal can spot stale wording before it goes to a regulator.
+Custom consent strings drift over time as legal copy gets revised.
+SleekView surfaces every override in one column so legal can spot stale wording before it goes to a regulator.

 Stale list detection

 When a list is archived in Ortto, mapped forms keep posting into the void.
-Filter for mapped lists no longer in the active set.
+Filter for mapped lists no longer in the active set and either repoint or retire them.

 Audience